From A Wiki of Ice and Fire

 A Storm of Swords

-Loras joins the Kingsguard at his father's behest (though Littlefinger orchestrates this ), to protect his sister Margaery when she becomes the Queen.
+Loras joins the Kingsguard at his father's behest (though Littlefinger orchestrates this ), to protect his sister Margaery when she becomes the queen.
 The appointment also allows Loras to avoid marriage, a prospect complicated by his ambiguous sexuality, and his continued mourning for Renly.
 He quickly becomes very popular with the citizens of King's Landing.
-Out of curiosity Tyrion asks him why he chose to join the Kingsguard at only seventeen, Ser Loras answers,
+Out of curiosity Tyrion asks him why he chose to join the Kingsguard at only seventeen, to which Loras answers,

 |“||When the sun has set, no candle can replace it.||”|